 Why it might not be for you: Gift cards are great in lots of ways, but there are downsides such as forgetting to use them before they expire.
 If cash is better for you, get paid in cash.
 Here are my rules for using gift cards.

-This third option isn’t as good as the others but it’s handy to know about.
-Both sites also allow you to add certain cashback deals to your debit or credit card, meaning you can still claim the money back if you shop in store rather than online.
+This fourth option isn’t as good as the others but it’s handy to know about.
+Both sites also allow you to add certain cashback deals to your debit or credit card, meaning you can still claim the money back if you shop in-store rather than online.

 You’ll need to register your card and then both sites require you to activate each offer.
 Some are specific to a Visa card or a Mastercard, and there are only selected retailers.
 You’ll probably get better rates online too – but it’s a good extra if know about.